reiryuki/Mi-Sound-Redmi-K40-Magisk-Module/README.md

-# Mi Sound Redmi M2012K11AC Magisk Module
+# Mi Sound Redmi K40 Magisk Module

 ## DISCLAIMER
 - Dolby apps and blobs are owned by Dolby™.
 - The MIT license specified here is for the Magisk Module, not for Dolby apps and blobs.

 ## Descriptions
-- Dolby Atmos soundfx equalizer with MiSound app ported from Xiaomi Redmi M2012K11AC (alioth) and integrated as a Magisk Module for all supported and rooted devices with Magisk
+- Dolby Atmos soundfx equalizer with MiSound app ported from Xiaomi Redmi K40 (alioth) and integrated as a Magisk Module for all supported and rooted devices with Magisk
 - Global type soundfx
 - Nokia OZO Audio Capture, improves audio quality on video/audio recordings
 - Doesn't support ACDB module

 ## Sources
 - https://dumps.tadiphone.dev/dumps/redmi/alioth qssi-user-12-SKQ1.211006.001-V13.0.3.0.SKHEUXM-release-keys
-- vendor.dolby.hardware.dms@2.0-impl.so: https://dumps.tadiphone.dev/dumps/redmi/alioth qssi-user-11-RKQ1.200826.002-V12.5.7.0.RKHINXM-release-keys
 - MiSound.apk: apkmirror.com
 - system_10: https://dumps.tadiphone.dev/dumps/xiaomi/ginkgo ginkgo-user-10-QKQ1.200114.002-V12.0.6.0.QCOEUXM-release-keys
-- daxService.apk: https://dumps.tadiphone.dev/dumps/oneplus/oneplus8visible qssi-user-11-RP1A.201005.001-2103312144-release-keys
+- daxService.apk: https://dumps.tadiphone.dev/dumps/motorola/rhode user-12-S1SR32.38-124-3-a8403-release-keys
-- libswdap.so: https://dumps.tadiphone.dev/dumps/oneplus/oneplus8visible qssi-user-11-RP1A.201005.001-2103312144-release-keys
-- libhwdap.so: https://dumps.tadiphone.dev/dumps/oneplus/oneplus8visible qssi-user-11-RP1A.201005.001-2103312144-release-keys
+- libhwdap.so: Changed HEX fragment from da21499d2582294ffaae39537a04bcaa to 9108c3a04682ef4aadb8d53e26da0253
-- libdapparamstorage.so: https://dumps.tadiphone.dev/dumps/oneplus/oneplus8visible qssi-user-11-RP1A.201005.001-2103312144-release-keys
-- libdlbdsservice.so: https://dumps.tadiphone.dev/dumps/oneplus/oneplus8visible qssi-user-11-RP1A.201005.001-2103312144-release-keys
-- dax-default.xml: https://dumps.tadiphone.dev/dumps/oneplus/oneplus8visible qssi-user-11-RP1A.201005.001-2103312144-release-keys
-- system_dolby_10: https://dumps.tadiphone.dev/dumps/oneplus/oneplus8visible OnePlus8Visible-user-10-QKQ1.191222.002-2007221621-release-keys
-- libswvqe.so: LENOVO TB-J606F
+- libswdap.so: https://dumps.tadiphone.dev/dumps/motorola/rhode user-12-S1SR32.38-124-3-a8403-release-keys changed HEX fragment from da21499d2582294ffaae39537a04bcaa to a46db06a16c511466681452799218539

 ## Screenshots
 - https://t.me/androidryukimods/488

 ## Requirements
-- Android 8 and up + Miui ROM for the MiSound EQ
+- Architecture 64 bit Android 11 and up for the Dolby Atmos
-- Android 9 and up for the Dolby Atmos
+- Miui ROM Android 8 and up for the MiSound EQ
-- Architecture 64 bit for the Dolby Atmos
 - Magisk installed
 - Miui Core Magisk Module v4.0 or above installed (except you are in Miui ROM)
 - Recommended to use Magisk Delta for the systemless early init mount manifest.xml https://t.me/androidryukimodsdiscussions/100091